mbialoru/timebox/docs/naming_convention.md

     Name a class in C++ after what it is and use upper case letters as word separators.
 The class name should be a noun.
 For example, ReverseString, Multiply2Numbers.
 The name should be specific and hint at the functioning of the class without glancing at the body of the class.
-This type of conventions called PascalCase.

 * Methods
     Every method and function performs an action, so the function name should make it clear what it does.
-For example, writeDataToFile() is more convenient name than WriteFile().
-Function names should begin with a verb.
+For example, WriteDataToFile() is more convenient name than WriteFile().
-    This type of conventions called camel case.
-We can also follow snake_case for methods.
-In snake case we have to join two separate words using ‘_’ (Underscore).

 * Constants
     Constants should be all capital letters with ‘_’ separators.
 For example,